thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 layout: docwithnav
 assignees:
 - vparomskiy
-title: Connect To the Thingsboard
+title: Connect To the ThingsBoard
-description: Connect Trendz Analytics platform to the Thingsboard
+description: Connect Trendz Analytics platform to the ThingsBoard
 ---

 * TOC